 1. Participation and Level of Competition.
-Participation is unlimited at district.
-All entries from 4-H members are welcome.
-A 4-H member may enter only one storyboard.
+The District 9 4-H and Youth Development Fashion Storyboard contest is open to all 4-H members.
 Senior 4-H Members who have placed 1{st}, 2{nd}, or 3{rd} in their district contest in each category in the Fashion Storyboard competition will advance to Texas 4-H Roundup.

 Age Division.
 This contest is open to all age divisions.
 There will be three age divisions: Junior, Intermediate and Senior.
-Age is determined as of August 31, 2013.
+Age is determined as of August 31, 2016.